DavidOsipov/Postquantum-Feldman-VSS/README.md

 *   **Hash Algorithm:** BLAKE3 is the preferred hash algorithm for its speed and security.
 The library falls back to SHA3-256 if BLAKE3 is not available.
 *   **Entropy:** The library uses `secrets` for cryptographically secure random number generation.
 *   **Side-Channel Attacks:** Constant-time operations are used where appropriate to mitigate timing attacks. *However, see "Known Security Vulnerabilities" below.*
+*   **Advanced CI Security Features:** This project employs a comprehensive suite of security tools and processes integrated into its Continuous Integration (CI) pipeline, as detailed in the [Security Policy](https://github.com/DavidOsipov/PostQuantum-Feldman-VSS/security/policy).
+These features include static code analysis, dependency scanning, automated testing, report aggregation and verification, SonarQube integration, and quality gates, which prevent the release of substandard code.

 ## Known Security Vulnerabilities:

-This beta version (0.8.0b2) has several known security vulnerabilities that cannot be adequately addressed in pure Python:
+This beta version (0.8.1b1) has several known security vulnerabilities that cannot be adequately addressed in pure Python:

 1.  **Timing Side-Channels in Matrix Operations:** Functions like `_find_secure_pivot` and `_secure_matrix_solve` cannot guarantee constant-time execution in Python, potentially leaking secret information.
 (See [GHSA-q65w-fg65-79f4](https://github.com/DavidOsipov/PostQuantum-Feldman-VSS/security/advisories/GHSA-q65w-fg65-79f4))